rahat1999/Bike-Zone-Client-A-12/README.md

 ## About website
-* This website made by React.js, firebase, React router, node.js, express, mongoDB;
+* This website made by React.js, firebase, React router, node.js, express, mongoDB,JWT;
 * For Desing i use MUI and React Boostrp,React Hook;
 * This website is a Bike Sales Realted Website;
 * Our Website is User Review Based he/She can give Rating.